MuellerMarvin/t3-better-auth/README.md

 ## Following changes were made:
 - Switch from NextAuth to BetterAuth
+- Beautiful Ready-to-Use email+password + GoogleOAuth auth pages (Login, Signup, Reset Password forms, Verification)
 - Switch from Prisma to Drizzle
 - Upgrade to Tailwind V4
 - Add all shadcn-ui components
-- Add basic login and signup pages
 - Clear out template to use shadcn components from the start

 ## Stack: